savagerunderscorelex/musicislife/logs.md

 nvm, deleted ako page + css styling (don't need it anymore), added the rest of the songs

 8:49 PM Removed sidebar links, adjusted the sizes of the text of the side bar

+## 10/30

+4:30 PM Frontend pisses me off sometimes.

+I've been trying to adjust a problem with the frontend for at least an hour.
+When I started coding earlier, I noticed that the first artist page and the home page centering was off.
+I tried soooo many ways to fix this issue, including changing the positions of certain elements, trying to center the artist-stuff element, and trying to adjust the sidebar styling as well.

+So what caused this problem?
+I guess I started coding a CSS styling rule and never finished doing so.
+It was hard to detect because the warning stuff never detected it since it was just the id (no brackets).
+So yeah.
+It's all good now :)

+7:22 PM I've also been trying to fix an issue with the full background not being covered in the home page, but I just realized that I could make the whole body black.
+So.

+*I've been spending too much time on this project*